moli-03/repo-soundboard/README.md

 ## Video Format Support
 When using video files as sound sources:
-- Files are automatically converted to `.wav` format
+- Files are automatically converted to the `.wav` format
 - Converted files are cached as `audio_<clip_name>.wav` in the same directory as the video.
 - Conversion happens only once per file
 - Delete the cached `.wav` file manually if you update the source video